robinvandernoord/uvenv/docs/ubuntu_2404.md

 # Installing uvenv on Ubuntu 24.04

-Explore three different methods to install `uvenv` on Ubuntu 24.04, each with its own approach, advantages, and steps.
+Explore four different methods to install `uvenv` on Ubuntu 24.04, each with its own approach, advantages, and steps.

-## 1. Installing by Allowing System Package Modifications
+## 1. System Package Method

-You can install `uvenv` directly using `pip` with the `--break-system-packages` option.
-This will also install `uv` and `patchelf`, which typically don't interfere with system packages.
-Alternatively, you can set the environment variable `PIP_BREAK_SYSTEM_PACKAGES=1` to avoid issues with bash scripts from older Ubuntu versions such as 22.04.
+Install `uvenv` directly using `pip` with the `--break-system-packages` option.

-**Why Choose This Method:**
+**Advantages:**

 - Quick and straightforward setup without additional tools.